Energy of test objects on black hole spacetimes: A brief review: discussion

 One could also wonder what would be the situation of a test matter field as defined by a stress energy tensor $T_{ab}$.
-In this case, there is also a distinction between the SR notion of energy momentum flux as seen by an observer $w^a$, given by $j^a={T^a}_bw^b$, and the {\it conserved} current when a KVF $\xi^a$ is present, given by $\tilde{j}^a:={T^a}_b\xi^b$.
+In this case, there is also a distinction between the special relativity notion of energy momentum flux as seen by an observer $w^a$, given by $j^a={T^a}_bw^b$, and the {\it conserved} current when a KVF $\xi^a$ is present, given by $\tilde{j}^a:={T^a}_b\xi^b$.
 Note that since $\nabla_a\tilde{j}^a=0$, the integral, \be {\cE}_{\mathrm{matt}}:= \int_\Sigma \d^3\! x\;\sqrt{q}\; \tilde{j}^an_a=\int_\Sigma \d^3\!x\;\sqrt{q}\; T_{ab}\,\xi^an^b \ee over a Cauchy surface $\Sigma$, is conserved.
 Again, the difference between the two integrands depends on the redshift factor $V=|\xi_a\xi^a|^{1/2}<1$ that accounts for the gravitational (potential) energy.
 In this case, it affects the local notion of energy flux density and distinguishes it from the (non-conserved) generalization of the SR notion of energy defined by $E_{\mathrm{matt}}:=\int_\Sigma \d^3\!x\;\sqrt{|q|}\; T_{ab}\,n^an^b$.
 It should be noted that the conserved energy (\ref{cons-mat}) is closely related to the quantity defined by Komar.
 If we consider the issue of matter flowing into the black hole, then the relevant quantity representing flux across the horizon will be $T_{ab}\xi^a$, and {\it not} the quantity $T_{ab}w^a$.
+The relation between energy flux and the change in mass of the black hole will again depend on the `observer' we choose to describe the process.
+Compatibility with the total notion of energy will select the quantity $\cE$, while the `local' viewpoint will select the quantity $E$ as in \cite{new-stuff}.
+This discussion also point to the challenges that the proposal of \cite{new-stuff} faces in order to be physically compelling.